octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - `ISystemBase` provides an interface for managed systems.
 - `SystemAPI.GetComponentRW` accesses memory outside of the containing query, which somewhat breaks DOTS' ECS paradigm.
 - Companion GameObjects are used to handle functionality that is not yet available in DOTS, such as lights.
+- `RenderMeshArray` is a shared component that allows multiple entities to share the same mesh and material data.

 # Issues
 - Shadow not showing